oli-69/zwanzigab/README.md

 1. Download the software
 2. Enter the players with user name and password in the users.properties file.
 3. Enter the name of the Jitsi conference in the settings.properties file.
 The server port can also be changed here.
 The default setting is 8080.
-4. Open a command line window and start the server by executing: java -jar Schwimmen.jar
+4. Open a command line window and start the server by executing: java -jar ZwanzigAb.jar

 To start the client open the page in a browser (e.g. http://localhost:8080).